natesworksdev/Ryujinx/docs/workflow/pr-guide.md

 ## Old Pull Request Policy

-From time to time we will review older PR's and check them for relevance.
+From time to time we will review older PRs and check them for relevance.
 If we find the PR is inactive or no longer applies, we will close it.
 As the PR owner, you can simply reopen it if you feel your closed PR needs our attention.